thunkware/auto-valhalla/README.md

 it will miss many classes used in synchronization.
 In comparison, this agent's synchronization-monitor mode does not sample but instead instruments all selected classes to attempt to find all classes used in synchronization.

-## AI assistance

-This project was vibe-coded with an AI coding agent.
-Humans designed, directed, reviewed, and edited the work.
-The agent authored the bulk of the implementation, build configuration, and documentation.